 Is Disney Vacation Club Worth It?

-The first thing to keep in mind when you buy any timeshare is that timeshares are not financial investments, and DVC is no exception.
+The first thing to remember when you buy any timeshare is that timeshares are not financial investments, and DVC is no exception.
 While the DVC resale market has seen prices increase and some owners have made a profit on their ownership, it should not be your end goal when you purchase a contract.
-The timeshare resale market can be volatile and DVC can change its resale restrictions at any time.
+The timeshare resale market can be volatile, and DVC can change its resale restrictions at any time.

 Disney Vacation Club is worth it if you can make it work for your travel preferences and lifestyle.
 If you plan on using your DVC points every year and you love all things Disney, you’ll probably love DVC.